-The summer season brings sun and beach trips — which often mean less clothes.
-For those of us that get lazy during the off-season, hide weeks of hair growth under layers and prefer a smooth look, it also means the return of frequent dates with a razor.
+The most romantic holiday of the year is a great opportunity to swap bulky sweaters for flirty dresses.
+For those of us that get lazy during the off-season, hide weeks of hair growth under layers of clothing but prefer a smooth look, it also means it's time for a date with a razor.

 While razors are often quick and inexpensive, making them go-to hair removal tools, they’re only effective at removing surface hair.
 So, post-shave stubble may appear faster than we’d like.

 Luckily, for those tired of reaching for the razor so often — and those interested in minimizing the risk of those annoying ingrown hairs — there are other ways to keep hair away.

 From depilatory creams to at-home laser hair removal devices, there’s something to meet each person’s level of comfort.
 But, each method isn’t meant for all skin and hair types.

 To give you a running start, we consulted three beauty and skin experts about the best hair removal practices and products.

 Best home waxing

 Before starting any hair removal process, there are a few first steps you should take: